rushabhai/model_training/README.md

 #### 2.3.
 Train Forecasting Models

+##### 2.3.1.
+Train Router Models

-The `train_router.py` script trains the ML models.
+The `train_router.py` script trains the traditional ML models.
 It can be run after refreshing the materialized views.

 ```bash
 # Navigate to the project root if not already there